What to Support

 Each year, the University offers over 3,000 scholarships to students.
 Whether you would like to support students in financial hardship or in pursuit of a particular program of study, creating or supporting a scholarship directly impacts the lives of our students and, in turn, improves our community.
 To learn more about supporting or creating a scholarship, visit our Scholarship FAQs or contact Keiko Weil '87, director of donor relations, at (775) 784-1587.

 The Mathewson-IGT Knowledge Center is at the heart of campus, boasting a collection of nearly 2,000,000 books, journals, and digital resources.
 Whether our students hope to explore Botticelli or biochemistry, Shakespeare or submarines, Faust or firefighting, our offerings enable students to succeed, providing a staggering depth and breadth of offerings.
 In addition to the more traditional options available through our libraries, we also offer cutting-edge technology—3D printers, Google Glass and Liquid Galaxy, among many others—and renowned makerspaces to our students, faculty, and community.
 As robust as our offerings are, the curiosity and innovation of our students, faculty and staff demand we continue to expand to facilitate their high-impact research and groundbreaking scholarship.
+Make a gift to the University Libraries.
 To learn more about supporting the University Library system, contact Krisitn Burgarello, executive director of development, at (775) 784-4471.

 Every fall and spring, thousands of alumni, parents, and friends of the University receive a call from a student who provides outreach through the Wolf Call Phonathon.
 Callers reach out to update information, share news about the University, and help secure support for a broad range of campus programs through the University’s Nevada Fund and Parents Fund.
 To learn more about Wolf Call, visit the Wolf Call Phonathon page or please contact Torrey Hood, associate director, Annual Giving at (775) 682-6544.